MoserMichael/duckduckbang/README.md

 This script builds the html pages for a little meta-search tool;

-The resulting meta-search tool [in action](https://mosermichael.github.io/duckduckbang/html/main.html)
+The resulting meta-search tool [in action](https://mosermichael.github.io/duckduckbang/html/main.html) The tool has the advantage of having all duckduckgo bang! search operators in one page.
+I think that makes it easier to use the stuff.

 The page is kept up to date by a nightly build process (runs courtesy of [github workflows/actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) )

 # script that builds the page